ThousandBirdsInc/chidori/README.md

 ## 📖 Chidori
-Chidori is a reactive runtime for building AI agents.
-It provides a framework for building AI agents that are reactive, observable, and robust.
-It supports building agents with Node.js, Python, and Rust.
+Chidori is an open-source environment for building AI agents with simple and straight forward code.
+You author code like you typically would with python or javascript, and we provide a layer for interfacing with the complexities of AI models in long running workflows.

 It is currently in alpha, and is not yet ready for production use.
 We are continuing to make significant changes in response to feedback.